 Until the middle of the 19th century, Cascais was a town of little relevance, except for its purpose mainly as a defensive and watch post for potential invasions, as evidenced by its fortress dating from the 17th century.

-But when the Royal Family chose this place for vacations and for ābathingā, everything changed.
-Cascais and all the entire coastal area met an enormous development, especially with the coming of a new railway line.
-It was the first ābeach destinationā in the country.
+But when the Royal Family chose this place for vacations and for ‘bathing’, everything changed.
+Cascais and the entire coastal area experienced an enormous development, especially with the coming of a new railway line.
+It was the first ‘beach destination’ in the country.

-During the WWII, because of Portugal’s neutral status, Cascais and Estoril welcomed dozens of spies and agents from the warring regimes.
-Some refugees, namely from European royal families, like āāKing Humberto II of Italy, Carol II of Romania and countless other figures from sports and cultural scenes found safe haven here.
-One of them was none other than Ian Fleming, the English author that gave birth to the most famous spy in the world!
-It is believed that the Casino Estoril was the true inspiration for the Casino Royale, the James Bondās first novel.
+During WWII, because of Portugal’s neutral status, Cascais and Estoril welcomed dozens of spies and agents from the warring regimes.
+Some refugees, namely from European royal families, like King Humberto II of Italy, Carol II of Romania, and countless other figures from sports and cultural scenes, found safe haven here.
+One of them was none other than Ian Fleming, the English author who gave birth to the most famous spy in the world!
+It is believed that the Casino Estoril was the true inspiration for the Casino Royale, James Bond’s first novel.

-On the way back to Lisbon, we drive along the Marginal Avenue, a winding waterfront road with sweeping views of the Tagus river and the Atlantic Ocean while the sun sets.
+On the way back to Lisbon, we drive along the Marginal Avenue, a winding waterfront road with sweeping views of the Tagus River and the Atlantic Ocean while the sun sets.
 A perfect way to end an unforgettable experience.